Hometown: Santa Cruz, CA

 Intended Major: Engineering & Astronomy

-4 words: Compassionate, outgoing, dedicated, and proactive
+4 words: Compassionate, creative, dedicated, and proactive

 What impact do you want to have on the world?

 I want to take part in the furthering of space exploration, but also emphasize the importance of assisting those in need within our community and around the world.